avaldebe/AQmon/README.md

 when the [nodemcu-firmware][] was the only game in town...

-It used a [nodemcu-devkit][] board with a [PMS3003][] sensor, and supported a variety of temperature, relative humidity and preassure sensors.
+It used a [nodemcu-devkit][] board with a [PMS3003][] sensor, and supported a variety of temperature, relative humidity and pressure sensors.
 The measurements were logged to [thingspeak][].
 For more details, see [v1][]